ITRoom/Linux-AdminTools-Scripts/README.md

 ## Contributors

-Thanks to [**All of Github contributors**](https://github.com/LewisVo/Awesome-Linux-Software/graphs/contributors) for making this list possible and
+Thanks to All of Github contributors for making this list possible ...
-*Everyone @ reddit.com/r/linux & reddit.com/r/ubuntu & vozforums.com & other forums for many suggestions and compliments*
- ...

 **[⬆ back to top](#table-of-contents)**